polymode/polymode/readme.md

    1. By registering a file extension.
-Some of the file extensions are already defined for you "Rmd", "Snw", "Rcpp", "cppR", "Rhtml" etc. You can find some examples `tests` sub-directory.
-You can, of course, set your own extensions by adding them to `auto-mode-alist`, which see for all the poly modes extensions currently loaded.
+Some of the file extensions are already defined for you "Rmd", "Snw", "Rcpp", "cppR", "Rhtml" etc. You can find some examples in `tests` sub-directory.
+Of course you can always set your own extensions by adding them to `auto-mode-alist`.

    1. By setting local mode variable in you file.
 This is how you would activate C++R mode:

    ```C